 Our fondness for chalk pastel art continues to grow!
 Working with chalk is a favorite in our house because it requires very few supplies, takes just a little time, and it allows everyone to express their own creativity.
 We have one simple rule when it comes to chalk art, and that is — Every project is supposed to look different!!

 For inspiration and directions we used “A Seasonal Start in FALL Chalk Pastels – Art for All Ages” from Southern Hodgepodge.

 To get an idea of just how fast and fun chalk art can be, Southern Hodgepodge has created this draw a pumpkin in less than one minute challenge.
 Go ahead and give it a try with your family!

-Although we enjoy hanging our art projects around the house to decorate our walls, we decided to use our fall chalk art projects in a few new ways and share them with family and friends.
+Although we enjoy hanging our art projects around the house, we decided to create something new with our fall chalk art projects that we could share with family and friends.

 One suggestion we have heard of is to spray the finished pieces with hairspray and allow them to dry.
 This option works well, however we also decided to experiment with one of favorite homeschool resources, our trusty laminator, to see if it would preserve our treasured works of art.

 Much to our delight, the laminating option was a success!
 Just be sure to carefully place your chalk art piece in the lamination pouch carefully and don’t move it.
 If you try to reposition the paper, some of the chalk will attach to the inside of the laminating pouch.

 DIY Art Projects That You Can Share with Friends

 Send a thoughtful note to a special friend this holiday season.